avahidi/ca/README.rst

 CA is a local cache system for "curlable" sites such as cheat.sh.

-CA uses curl to download information per usual, but then caches the result for future access.
+When CA downloads the information, it caches the result for future access.
 This reduces server load and also makes pages accessible when offline.

 How to install